 The Design Files is passionate about uncovering and nurturing the next generation of Australian designers and creatives.

-This category seeks to award one designer, architect, independent creative or studio, working in any creative discipline, who has launched their own professional practice within the last three years.
+This category seeks to award one designer, architect, independent creative or studio, working in any creative discipline, who has launched their own professional practice within the last five years.

 Applications will be assessed on the designer’s or studio’s career achievements to date, with specific focus on two recent projects as nominated by the applicant.